ChaseAlll/P2/README.md

  * "How do I download LiveSplit on mac"
    * There isn't an officially support version of LiveSplit on mac, but you can use a web-browser based version found [here](https://cryze.github.io/LiveSplitOne/).
  * “How do I get LiveSplit to close”
-   * If you're having difficulties closing the program, either rightclick and select _Exit_ or open up your task manager to end the task/program
+   * If you're having difficulties closing the program, either right click and select _Exit_ or open up your task manager to end the task/program

 ## LICENSE
  * This project is licensed under the terms of the MIT license.